 Tariff Regulation.
 Our interstate common carrier pipeline operations are subject to rate regulation by the FERC under the Interstate Commerce Act, the Energy Policy Act of 1992 and related rules and orders.
 FERC regulation requires that interstate liquids pipeline rates be filed with the FERC, be posted publicly, be "just and reasonable" and not be unduly discriminatory.
 Rate changes and the overall level of our rates may be subject to challenge by the FERC or shippers.
 If challenged and the FERC determines that our rates are not "just and reasonable," we may be required to reduce our rates and pay refunds for up to two years of over-earning.
 The rates on approximately 30% of the shipments on our refined products pipeline system are regulated by the FERC primarily through an index methodology.
-For the five-year period beginning July 1, 2021, the indexing method initially provided for annual changes in rates by a percentage equal to the change in the producer price index for finished goods ("PPI-FG") plus 0.78%.
-Upon rehearing, the FERC lowered the index to PPI-FG minus 0.21% to be effective March 1, 2022.
+For the five-year period beginning July 1, 2021, the indexing method provides for annual changes in rates by a percentage equal to the change in the producer price index for finished goods ("PPI-FG") minus 0.21%.
 As an alternative to cost-of-service or index-based rates, interstate liquids pipeline companies may establish rates by obtaining authority to charge market-based rates in competitive markets or by negotiation with unaffiliated shippers.
 Approximately 70% of our refined products pipeline system's markets are either subject to regulations by the states in which we operate or are approved for market-based rates by the FERC, and in both cases these rates can generally be adjusted at our discretion based on market factors.
-Most of the tariffs on our long-haul crude oil pipelines are established by negotiated rates that provide for annual adjustments in line with changes in the FERC index, subject to certain modifications.
+Most of the tariffs on our long-haul crude oil pipelines are established by negotiated rates that generally provide for annual adjustments in line with changes in the FERC index, subject to certain modifications.